Working collaboratively with individuals, businesses, government and other service providers,

 It Begins with a Discovery Session

-People who are homeless or at risk of becoming homeless may come for a private discovery session with an intake specialist at our Welcome Center at 800 North Tucker Blvd Monday-Friday from 8am-4:30pm, or at Biddle Housing Opportunities Center at 1313 North 12th Street seven days a week from 6:30am-7pm.
+People who are homeless or at risk of becoming homeless may come for a private discovery session with an intake specialist Monday-Friday at our Welcome Center at 800 North Tucker Blvd.
+No appointment is necessary and the most strategic times to arrive Monday-Friday are 8am and 1pm.
+The Welcome Center is closed for lunch from noon-1pm.
+Discover sessions are also held at Biddle Housing Opportunities Center at 1313 North 12th Street, seven days a week from 6:30am-7pm.
 No appointment is necessary.

 Housing First does not mean housing only.
 St. Patrick Center provides a comprehensive approach, offering support services that we do well and referring clients to other agencies for their areas of expertise.